baiango/NOSMap/README.md

 # 🚤🔥 Drawbacks - Reason
 - Written in Rust instead of C - My skill issues 😭😭😭 ("I cannot fix `void *` from SIGSEGV in C.")
 - Need a decompiler to read the code 🗿🙄👽
-- 15% slower than the Rust hash map
+- 15% slower than the Rust hash map; could be much slower than 50% in edge cases
 - Hard to debug even in Rust - The dynamic linear probing mechanism is borderline nondeterministic
 - Very slow in `find()` missing - Wasn't able to determine if a key exist, I'll be rushing to improve it